 The Company's financial statements are prepared in accordance with GAAP.
-The preparation of BioXcel's financial statements requires the Company to make estimates and assumptions that impact the reported amounts of assets, liabilities and expenses in its financial statements and the accompanying notes.
+The preparation of financial statements requires the Company to make estimates and assumptions that impact the reported amounts of assets, liabilities and expenses in its financial statements and the accompanying notes.
 The most significant estimates in the financial statements relate to the fair value of equity awards and valuation allowance related to the Company's deferred tax assets and liabilities.
-For the six months ended June 30, 2018 and 2017, the most significant estimates include the valuation of the Parent's common stock, allocation of expenses, assets and liabilities from the Parent.
-Although these estimates are based on the Company's knowledge of current events and actions it may undertake in the future, actual results may ultimately materially differ from these estimates.